joakim-brannstrom/dextool/README.md

 is tools for testing and analyze.

 The plugins in a standard installation of deXtool are:
+ - Analyze.
+Analyze C/C++ code to generate complexity numbers such as McCabe.
  - C TestDouble.
 Analyze C code to generate a test double implementation.
  - C++ TestDouble.
 Analyze C++ code to generate a test double implementation.
  - UML.
 Analyze C/C++ code to generate PlantUML diagrams.